klroth/Getting-CleaningData_Coursera/CodeBook.md

 ### Raw data used for creating UCI_HAR_tidydata.txt
 The raw data for this analysis were taken from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+### Raw Data Processing & Cleaning
+#### Reading data into R:
-The data are extracted from the .zip file and several .txt files are read into R:.
+1. The data are extracted from the .zip file, creating a new directory "UCI HAR Dataset".
+In this directory, detailed information on experiment and the measurements recorded can be found in the files "README.txt" and "feature_info.txt", respectively.

+2. Text files containing the raw data and corresponding labels for subjects, activities and features are read into R:

 * Training Data:
   + /UCI HAR Dataset/train/X_train.txt
   + /UCI HAR Dataset/train/y_train.txt